Calling External Functions from JIT-compiled LLVM Modules using llvm-hs

 }

-We can now compile this to an object file using gcc -fPIC -c -o lib.o lib.c
+We can now compile this to an object file using gcc -fPIC -c -o lib.o lib.c. (-fPIC is only necessary when we want to produce a dynamic

 library but to keep things simple we will use the same object file for